GSA/digitalgov.gov/content/posts/2012-12-06-weather-gov-usability-case-study.md

 ## Problem 2: Navigation and Branding Inconsistent

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/12/weather.gov-before\_0-237x250.jpg" alt="weather.gov-before\_0" %}
-In the example, we can see that a link to NOAA’s  main site is provided in the prominent upper left position, while the link for the Weather.gov site is relegated to the far right.
+[{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/12/weather.gov-before\_0-237x250.jpg" alt="weather.gov-before\_0" %}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/12/weather.gov-before_0.jpg)In the example, we can see that a link to NOAA’s main site is provided in the prominent upper left position, while the link for the Weather.gov site is relegated to the far right.
 A user looking to navigate back to the Weather.gov homepage would more likely click on the link on the left and end up stranded on the NOAA main homepage.

 ## Solution 2: Relocate Logos